 LARGEST BOTTLE TREE

 Located at the end of Edwardes Street off McDowall Street.
-Roma’s largest bottle tree, which has the incredible girth of 8.9 meters, was transplanted by Roma Town Council to its present site from a local property in 1929.
+Roma’s largest bottle tree, which has an incredible girth of 8.9 meters, was transplanted by Roma Town Council to its present site from a local property in 1929.

 ROMA COURT HOUSE

 The recently restored Roma Court House is an impressive building which was opened in 1901.
 This heritage listed building replaced the original structure which was the original venue of the trial of the infamous cattle duffer, Harry Redford (alias Captain Starlight).